gocroot/aws/README.md

-# Golang template for CI/CD in Amazon Web Service
+# Deplong Golang CI/CD to Amazon Web Service

-This is a simple Golang Model-Controller template using [AWS Lambda Go](https://github.com/aws/aws-lambda-go/blob/main/events/README_ApiGatewayEvent.md), and mongodb.com as database host.
-It is compatible with aws lambda CI/CD deployment.
+This is a simple Golang Model-Controller template using [AWS Lambda Go](https://github.com/aws/aws-lambda-go/blob/main/events/README_ApiGatewayEvent.md) and mongodb.com as the database host.
+It is compatible with AWS Lambda CI/CD deployment.

 Start here: Just [Fork this repo](https://github.com/gocroot/aws/)